yurokji/densecap-socket/README.md

 # densecap-socket
 Densecap socket webcam server bridge script and client script, implemented upon python and opencv.

-If you use this bridge, you should install densecap properly beforehand, and execute the densecap server commands as below: th webcam/daemon.lua python webcam/server.py
+If you want to use this webcam bridge, you should install densecap properly beforehand, and execute the densecap server commands as below: th webcam/daemon.lua python webcam/server.py